kjare/SDM-project/SRSDocument.md

 ### Efficiency:

-The system will be efficient for students appearing for exam as it will help them to navigate from questions fatly and lag free.
+The system will be efficient for students appearing for exam as it will help them to navigate from questions lag free and with instant response time.

 ### Reliability:
 Question answered by students will be saved on the server.
-In case of any issue student will be able to start their exam from their last visited question.
+In case of any technical issues candidats will be able to start their exam from their last visited question with their last saved time.